Effects of Alcohol on the Gastrointestinal System

 - Alcohol acting as a solvent for the things in tobacco that can cause cancer.

 Gastritis is the inflammation of the stomach.
-There are several things that can cause gastritis such as infection with a bacteria called H. pylori as well as NSAID-mediated changes to the stomach lining.
-Drinking in connection with either of these can worsen the situation.
-However, even on its own, consuming too much alcohol can lead to acute gastritis through direct mucosal injury.11, 12
+There are several things that can cause gastritis such as infection with a bacteria called H. pylori as well as NSAID-mediated changes to the stomach lining.11,12

 - Upper abdominal pain, ranging from a burning ache to stabbing pain.